openenergymonitor/emontx4/docs/firmware.md

 ## How to compile and upload firmware:

-If you don’t already have the Arduino IDE it can be downloaded from here:<br>
+If you don’t already have the Arduino IDE it can be downloaded from here (As far as Im aware this needs to be the legacy version 1.8.19 for now):<br>
 [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software)

 Once you have the IDE installed, you then need to install [Spence Konde’s DxCore](https://github.com/SpenceKonde/DxCore).
 This can be done by first pasting the following board manager URL in Arduino IDE > File > Preferences: